Silverlined/Silverlined.github.io/_posts/2021-08-24-requirements.md

 4. The system shall be able to capture low power signals from cube satellites
 5. The system shall capture radio signals in the UHF frequency range
 6. The system shall support the 2GFSK modulation scheme
+7. The system shall provide a data platform that allows users to store satellite data and book timeslots for the ground station

 #### Subsystem